mkobuolys/flutter-design-patterns/assets/markdown/observer.md

 ![Observer Implementation Class Diagram](resource:assets/images/observer/observer_implementation.png)

-_StockTicker_ is an abstract class that is used as a base class for all the specific stock ticker classes.
+_StockTicker_ is a base class that is used by all the specific stock ticker classes.
 The class contains _title_, _stockTimer_ and _stock_ properties, _subscribers_ list, provides several methods:

 - _subscribe()_ - subscribes to the stock ticker;
 - _unsubscribe()_ - unsubscribes from the stock ticker;